Mizuki-IKEDA/Mizuki-IKEDA/README.md

 ### Hi there 👋, I'm Mizuki

-:computer: I'm a JavaScript fullstack developer based in Paris,
+:computer: Fullstack JavaScript developer specialized in React,

+:mortar_board: Consistantly learning new things and creating new apps,

+:earth_africa: Can communicate in French, English and Japanese,

-Check out my work!
+Check out my Portfolio